-- Boston undergraduate students are expected to adhere to the co-op schedule indicated by their POA. - The minimum requirement for undergraduate nursing students is two, 6-month co-ops. - Students who request a change to their POA must submit that request to the academic advisor who will assist the student with submitting a petition for review by the Program Director of Undergraduate Nursing, and co-op faculty, for review and decision.
-This includes students who have selected the 5-year program and later, for academic or personal reasons, decide not to complete the third co-op. - Per-diem work outside of a scheduled co-op period does not fulfill co-op requirements.
+- Boston undergraduate students are expected to adhere to the co-op schedule indicated by their POA. - Boston nursing students are expected to participate in at least one co-op in alignment with their pattern of attendance.
+Students may opt out of a second co-op, with the understanding that they will need to maintain full-time status by replacing the second co-op with non-major courses such as an elective or minor. - Students who request a change to their POA must submit that request to the academic advisor who will assist the student with submitting a petition for review by the Program Director of Undergraduate Nursing, and co-op faculty, for review and decision. - Per-diem work outside of a scheduled co-op period does not fulfill co-op requirements.